 The Union and the Port will continue to support employee participation in the Port's internship programs.
+The Port's internship program is not a bargainable issue and is subject to change at any time.
 Employees who are successful applicants to internship programs will remain members of the bargaining unit covered by the terms of the Collective Bargaining Agreement.
-Temporary schedule adjustments and/or alternate work schedules to accommodate internship activities will be allowed as agreed by the employee's own department and the sponsoring departments.
+Temporary schedule adjustments and/or alternate work schedules to accommodate internship activities will be allowed as agreed by the intern and the sponsoring departments.